ahrimaz/next-movie-rater/README.md

 5. Restart the development server

 The TMDB integration allows you to search for movies and automatically fill in details like title, director, release year, and poster image.

+## Username Setup for Existing Users

+If you have existing users in your database, you'll need to generate usernames for them:

+1. Log in as an admin user
+2. Navigate to `/admin/generate-usernames`
+3. Click the "Generate Usernames" button
+4. All users will receive automatically generated usernames based on their name or email

+After generating usernames, all profile share links will use the new username format.